-Amid controversy, Dispo confirms Series A funding, high-profile advisors, and investors – TechCrunch
+Amid controversy, Dispo confirms Series A funding, high-profile advisors and investors – TechCrunch

 It’s only been nine months since Dispo rebranded from David’s Disposable.
-But the vintage-inspired photo sharing app has experienced a whiplash of ups and downs, mostly due to the brand’s original namesake, YouTuber David Dobrik.
+But the vintage-inspired photo-sharing app has experienced a whiplash of ups and downs, mostly due to the brand’s original namesake, YouTuber David Dobrik.

 Like Clubhouse, Dispo was one of this year’s most hyped up new social apps, requiring an invite from an existing member to join.
-On March 9, when the company said “goodbye waitlist” and opened the app up to any iOS user, Dispo looked poised to be a worthy competitor to photo-sharing behemoths like Instagram.
+On March 9, when the company said “goodbye waitlist” and opened the app to any iOS user, Dispo looked poised to be a worthy competitor to photo-sharing behemoths like Instagram.
 But, just one week later, Business Insider reported on sexual assault allegations regarding a member of Vlog Squad, a YouTube prank ensemble headed by Dispo co-founder David Dobrik.
 Dobrik had posted a now-deleted vlog about the night of the alleged assault, joking, “we’re all going to jail” at the end of the video.

 It was only after venture capital firm Spark Capital decided to “sever all ties” with Dispo that Dobrik stepped down from the company board.
 In a statement made to TechCrunch at the time, Dispo said, “Dispo’s team, product, and most importantly — our community — stand for building a diverse, inclusive and empowering world.”

-Dispo capitalizes on Gen Z and young millennial nostalgia for a time before digital photography, when we couldn’t take thirty selfies before choosing which one to post.
+Dispo capitalizes on Gen Z and young millennial nostalgia for a time before digital photography, when we couldn’t take 30 selfies before choosing which one to post.
 On Dispo, when you take a photo, you have to wait until 9 AM the following day for the image to “develop,” and only then can you view and share it.

-In both February and March of this year, the app hit the top ten of the Photo & Video category in the U.S. App Store.
-Despite the backlash against Dobrik, which resulted in the app’s product page being bombarded with negative comments, the app still hit the top ten in Germany, Japan, and Brazil, according to their press release.
+In both February and March of this year, the app hit the top 10 of the Photo & Video category in the U.S. App Store.
+Despite the backlash against Dobrik, which resulted in the app’s product page being bombarded with negative comments, the app still hit the top 10 in Germany, Japan and Brazil, according to their press release.
 Dispo reportedly has not yet expended any international marketing resources.

-Dobrik’s role in the company was largely as a marketer – CEO Daniel Liss co-founded the app with Dobrik and has been leading the team since the beginning.
-After Dobrik’s departure, the Dispo team – which remains under twenty members strong – took a break from communications and product updates on the app.
+Dobrik’s role in the company was largely as a marketer — CEO Daniel Liss co-founded the app with Dobrik and has been leading the team since the beginning.
+After Dobrik’s departure, the Dispo team — which remains less than 20 members strong — took a break from communications and product updates on the app.
 It’s expected that after today’s funding confirmation, the app will continue to roll out updates.

 Dispo is quick to shift focus to the work of their team, which they call “some of the most talented, diverse leaders in consumer tech.”
 With the capital from this funding round, they hope to hire more staff to become more competitive with major social media apps with expansive teams, like Instagram and TikTok, and to experiment with machine learning.
 They will also likely have some serious marketing to do, now that their attempt at influencer marketing has failed massively.